International Council at the University of Ostrava

 Prof. J. S. Perry Hobson, PhD

-Prof. J. S. Perry Hobson, PhD is the Director of the Academy of Tourism at Breda University of Applied Sciences in The Netherlands.
-Over the years he has also lived and worked in the UK, USA, Hong Kong, Australia and Malaysia.
-He has held visiting positions with various institutions, including MCi-Innsbruck where he delivers a short course on innovation every year.
-Prof. Hobson has an extensive academic background in hospitality and tourism, and holds a BSc (Hons) in Hotel & Catering Management from Oxford Brookes University (UK), a MS in Hotel, Restaurant and Travel from the University of Massachusetts at Amherst (USA), and a PhD from Southern Cross University (Australia).
-He has been the Editor-in Chief of the Journal of Vacation Marketing since 1999, and he is also on the of the International Centre of Excellence in Tourism and Hospitality Education (THE-ICE) accreditation body.
+Prof. J. S. Perry Hobson, PhD is the Director of the Academy of Tourism at Breda University of Applied Sciences (BUas) in The Netherlands.
+Over the years he has also lived and worked in the UK, USA, Hong Kong, Australia and more recently in Malaysia – where he was the Pro Vice-Chancellor for Global Engagement at both Taylor’s University and Sunway University.
+Prof. Hobson has an extensive academic background in hospitality and tourism, and holds a BSc (Hons) from Oxford Brookes University (UK), a MS from the University of Massachusetts at Amherst (USA), and a PhD from Southern Cross University (Australia).
+He is now the Emeritus Editor of the Q1 Journal of Vacation Marketing, having been its Editor-in Chief since 1999.
+He has been made a Fellow of the International Centre of Excellence in Tourism & Hospitality Education (THE-ICE), the Council of Australasian Universities for Tourism & Hospitality Education (CAUTHE), and of the UK-based Council for Hospitality Management Education (CHME).

 Prof. Walter A. Lorenz, PhD, MA